 In 1958 a corporation applied for a zoning change to build a shopping center at the site of the Herkenrath’s property, but the application was turned down by the Seattle City Planning Commission.
 The reason given was that the city wanted to keep commercial development clustered at the intersections of NE 75th and 85th Streets only.

 In the early 1960s the Herkenrath house was moved off of the site and the lots sold separately to different entities.
 In place of the Herkenrath’s house there is now the Wedgwood Post Office.
 The two lots to the north are now the Hunter Tree Farm and the corner-of-NE-80th Street lot owned by Wedgwood Presbyterian Church.
 The small brown building closest to the sidewalk at 7744 35th Ave NE is the former plant nursery sales building.

 Herkenrath’s house was moved to the northeast corner of NE 80th Street and 36th Ave NE, and the address is now 8004 36th Ave NE.

-In the summer of 2011 the Wedgwood Community Council led a grant-funded project at Hunter Tree Farm, with the permission of the Hunter family, to make improvements for greater public usability of the site.
+In the summer of 2011 the local activist group, the Wedgwood Community Council, led a grant-funded project at Hunter Tree Farm,.
+With the permission of the Hunter family, improvements were made for greater public usability of the site.
 The result was creation of Wedgwood’s Gathering Place at the Hunter Tree Farm.
 The site has become a community space with events year-round.
 Most especially, Wedgwood looks forward to the Hunter’s annual Christmas tree sales with the trees, decorations, music, hot cocoa and general conviviality of the gathering place in the heart of Wedgwood.